muratk5n/thirdwave/en/README.md

 ---

-Get this, MT is 55; he might still win that fight
+Get this, MT is 55; he can still win that fight

 "Mike Tyson keen to fight Logan Paul, with $100 million payday"